Practical Details of the Ride

-When to Go, Lodging, Money, Baggage, Bike Choices, Bike Repairs, Commercial Options, Books and Maps
+When to Go, Lodging, Money, Baggage, Bike Choices, Commercial Options, Books and Maps

 When to go: